 Early History of the Inglton family

-Another 219 words (16 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inglton research.
+Another 110 words (8 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglton History in all our PDF Extended History products and printed products wherever possible.

 Inglton Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Inglton has been recorded under many different variations, including Ingleton, Inglton, Ingelton, Ingalton and others.